Being in a slump sucks BIG TIME.

 The 5 categories above can be used by any and all sentient beings (no excuses).

-If you orbit around a sun, and have a heart beat, you can do this.
+If you orbit around a sun, and have a heart beat, you can do all 5.

 You can do anything and everything imaginable if you spend enough time on it.